ornao/pp5_vintage/README.md

 - add code that show product is sold when put in bag/bought, only allow 1 of each into basket
-- add stting to buttons and product details page
+- can add more details to products details page
 - figure our account and bag in mobile header
-- signup for newsletter
+- signup for newsletter, check if sends email
+- finish up to testing readme, need to almost/start testing tommorrow
+- look at agile boards in work